Nicholas Walsh (judge): Last years

-In 1607 Walsh was one of the senior judges who entered the King's Inns, thus helping to revive an institution which had become almost moribund.
+In April 1605 he was instructed, with others, to carry out an inquisition into the lands of Sir Edmond Butler of Cloghgrenan, deceased.
+The commission is now in the National Library of Ireland.
+In 1607, Walsh was one of the senior judges who entered the King's Inns, thus helping to revive an institution which had become almost moribund.
 He continued to hold assizes diligently, although by 1611 he was described as being "old and weak".
 He asked unsuccessfully to be made a Serjeant-at-law (Ireland) to give him equal rank with the other Chief Justices.
 He was Treasurer of the King's Inn in 1609.
 In 1612 he was allowed to resign on health grounds; he died three years later.

 There is a story, originating with David Rothe, Bishop of Ossory, that Walsh converted to Roman Catholicism on his deathbed, and that his funeral was conducted according to the Catholic ritual, much to the embarrassment of the Crown which he had served so loyally.
 Rothe told a similar story about Walsh's brother-in-law and judicial colleague, Gerald Comerford.
 Later generations of the Walsh family were mostly Protestant (and were thus able to hold on to their lands), although Nicholas's eldest son was a Catholic.